MicrosoftDocs/fabric-docs/docs/data-factory/known-issue-staging-artifact.md

 A user is able to see these staging artifacts in the workspace list and lineage as well as being able to interact with these artifacts.

-If a user deletes any of these staging artifacts or modifies the content inside of it, the workspace can be set in a state that won't be able to leverage these artifacts because of misconfiguration.
+If a user deletes or modifies any of these staging artifacts, the workspace can be set in a state that won't be able to leverage these artifacts because of misconfiguration.

 **APPLIES TO:** ✔️ Dataflows Gen2 in Microsoft Fabric